 Travelling in the 3-10 age bracket

 We found this was when we had the most trouble as they didn’t quite understand and would wander off the most.
+Travelling with a toddler or a slightly older child was the hardest time for us and our family travel.
 They knew their name most of the time and maybe their siblings but I was Mum and Mark was Dad and there were no real names involved.

-There were somethings that we tried to do early on but as you know in a pressure situation a kid can do whatever they feel like in the moment.
+There were some family travel tips that we tried to do early on but as you know in a pressure situation a kid can do whatever they feel like in the moment.

 Making sure they know who they are